 Why be a Key Correspondent?

-Do you have something to say about health issues?
+Do you have something to say about HIV issues?
 Are things happening in your community that the world needs to know about?
-If so, the Key Correspondent network would like to hear from you.
+If so, the Key Correspondents network would like to hear from you.

-Being a Key Correspondent enables you to profile your work on an international citizen journalism platform and exchange ideas with advocates, health professionals, academics, policy makers, opinion formers, journalists and editors.
+Being a Key Correspondent enables you to profile your work on an international platform and exchange ideas with advocates, health professionals, academics, policy makers, opinion formers, journalists and editors.

 To build your citizen journalism and community action skills further you’ll receive distance mentoring on the work you produce and be kept informed about scholarships and competitions.
 There will also be opportunities to participate in international conferences, communication and advocacy projects.

 How to become a Key Correspondent

-The Key Correspondent team welcomes people from diverse backgrounds and in particular welcomes applications from representatives of groups most at risk of HIV and from people living with HIV – all you need is an enthusiasm to document HIV in your community in order to affect change.
+The Key Correspondents team welcomes people from diverse backgrounds and in particular encourages applications from representatives of groups most at risk of HIV and from people living with HIV – all you need is an enthusiasm to document HIV in your community in order to affect change.

 Key Correspondents and community action

 A number of multi-country programmes being run by the International HIV/AIDS Alliance incorporate the work of Key Correspondents as a way to advocate for political and social change.
 The latest programmes are shown in our Advocacy section.